ideasman42/nirw-search/readme.rst

   --persistent          Stay open after selecting a file,
                         pressing Ctrl-C resets a new search instead of exiting, pressing twice exits.
+  --index-zero          Start indices at zero instead of one.

 filepath matching arguments:
   These options control which files are selected to be searched.